jaya-anna/skate-game/README.md

 # DINOSAUR SKATE EXTINCTION

 ## Description

-DINOSAUR SKATE EXTINCTION is a game where the player can test their skateboarding skills.
-Navigate through the and avoid the comet hail.
-Try to stay alive on the skateboard as long as possible and score points meanwhile.
-The game ends when you reached a score of 100.
-Then you'll be ready for the real extinction events!
-Arghhh ...
+DINOSAUR SKATE EXTINCTION is a 2D-game that challenges players to test their skateboarding abilities by navigating through a treacherous town jungle while avoiding a hail of comets.
+The game's objective is to keep REXO - the dinosaur skater - for as long as possible on his skateboard, accumulating points along the way.
+The game's ultimate goal is to achieve a score of 100 points.

 ## MVP (DOM - CANVAS)

-- game has one dinosaur skater that moves horizontally
+- one character - REXO: moves horizontally and vertically
-- dinosaur must avoid obstacles
 - two house obstacle (appear randomly from the right side) and one comet obstacle (appear randomly from the top of the screen)
-- a collision with one of the obstacle will end the game
+ -> a collision with one of the obstacle will end the game
-- score counting till 100
+- score counter on the right top corner of the game board -> score is counting till 100
-- by reaching a score of 100, game won
+- by reaching a score of 100, game is won

 ## Backlog

-- audio
+- implementing lives (3 hearts)

 ## Data structure